 Videos contain no audio

-- iOS and tvOS devices will only be eligible for the MDM Profile URL Deployment (or DEP / Business and School Manager deployments).
+- iOS and tvOS devices will only be eligible for the MDM Profile URL Deployment (or Automated Device Enrollment / Business and School Manager deployments).

 - iOS and tvOS support Remote Lock, Remote Wipe, and MDM Configurations.

 - macOS supports both MDM Profiles and the Addigy Agent.